Food in Madrid

 The Ham Paradise

 This franchise has many restaurants in Madrid my favorite being the one on the Golden triangle of Art on Paseo del Prado.
-The best way is to do it like the locals.
-Sit on the bar and order a bocadillo with Jamon (you can choose the type of Jamon) which is just a baguette with ham.
+Sit on the bar and order a bocadillo with Jamon (you can choose the type) which is just a baguette with ham.
 The baguette is always fresh and the jamon melts in your mouth.
 Delicious!

-If you are hungry, you can choose platters with cold cuts and cheeses.
+If you are more hungry, you can choose a platter with cold cuts and cheeses.
 They also have main dishes with meat or fish as well but I would stick to hams.
 The prices are fabulous.